 In all simulations, the first 20 generations corresponded to a “burn-in” period during which no intrusion occurred.
-In the one-off intrusion scenarios, a given number of intruders (NRintruders) was introduced in generation 21 at the recruit stage, with no further intrusion occurring thereafter, whilst in the continuous intrusion scenarios, NRnonlocals were introduced in each generation starting from generation 21.
+In the acuteacute intrusion scenarios, a given number of intruders (NRintruders) was introduced in generation 21 at the recruit stage, with no further intrusion occurring thereafter, whilst in the chronic intrusion scenarios, NRnonlocals were introduced in each generation starting from generation 21.
 The genotype matrix for non-local intruders for ZSOFT was of dimension NRintruders rows by 60 columns (30 diploid loci).
 The cells of this matrix (alleles) were populated by drawing a number between 0 and 1 from a random uniform distribution, and setting that allele to 1 if the number was less than pSOFT(intruders) and 0 if the number was greater than pSOFT(intruders).
 The same process was repeated for the genotype matrix for ZHARD, such that the expected initial allele frequency for intruders at each locus was pHARD(intruders).
 Intruders all had a genotype of {1,1} at the neutral diagnostic locus.
 Immediately after intrusion occurred, the genotype matrices for each trait for locals and intruders were merged by row, such that the new matrices were of dimensions NRtotal rows by 60 columns for ZSOFT and ZHARD, and dimension NRtotal rows by two columns for the neutral diagnostic locus, where NRtotal=NRlocals+NRintruders.

 The genotypic value of each individual for each trait (ZSOFT and ZHARD) was then computed by summing the alleles across all 30 loci, assuming that “1” alleles at each locus increase the trait value by 1 unit (i.e., the additive allelic effect α=1 at all loci) and “0” alleles have no effect on the trait.
-Thus, genotypic values ranged from a minimum of 0, for individuals with a {0,0} genotype at all loci, to 60, for individuals with a {1,1} genotype at all loci.
+Thus, genotypic values ranged from a minimum of 0 to 60.
 The expected mean genotypic value is then equal to 2npα, where n is the number of loci affecting the trait (here always assumed to be 30), p is the relevant allele frequency, and α is the additive allelic effect.
 The expected genotypic variance is given by 2np(1-p)α2.
 For example, with n=30, α=1, and p=0.5, the expected mean is 30 and the expected variance is 15.
 The genotypic means and variances for each trait thus differed between locals and intruders to the extent that p differed between them.
 Non-additive genetic effects were ignored for simplicity, so the genotypic variances corresponded to additive genetic variances (VA).

 The initial heritability, h2(initial), assumed to be the same for ZSOFT and ZHARD, determined the magnitude of the environmental variance (VE) for each trait.
 VE was assumed to be constant across generations and was computed as VE=VPinitial-VAinitial=VAinitialh2(initial)-VAinitial, where VPinitial and VAinitial were the initial phenotypic and additive genetic variances, respectively.
 These parameters were defined in generation 1 for local individuals, and in the generation of intrusion for intruders.
 Note that the actual heritability in any given generation can deviate from h2(initial), because although VE was assumed to be constant, VA can change under the influence of selection, drift, and introgression.
-Mutation was assumed to be absent, which is reasonable on the evolutionary timescales of 100 to 150 generations under consideration.
+Mutation was assumed to be absent, which is reasonable on the evolutionary timescales of 100 to 150 generations under consideration (REFERENCE?).

 2. Soft selection filter